Life is not about existing, it’s about living.

 Who We Are

-We are Dang Travelers, David and Angela, a married couple in our late-thirties who have an obsession with travel.
+We are Dang Travelers, David and Angela, a married couple who have an obsession with travel.
 We kissed for the first time in Denmark, decided to move in together while hot tubbing in Hawaii, got engaged on the Eiffel Tower in France and married on a beach in Mexico.
-Throughout our eleven year marriage, we have continued our love affair with travel by exploring new places and challenging the normal 9-5 life.
+Throughout our sixteen year marriage, we have continued our love affair with travel by exploring new places and challenging the normal 9-5 life.

 The Dang Travelers mission is to highlight amazing locations, pass along budget-friendly tips, share our favorite travel resources, and to post about our journey from part-time to full-time travel.